puppetlabs-toy-chest/puppet-quest-guide/quests/the_forge.md

 pasture class to specify a database URI and pass this through to the configuration file.

-Open your module's `init.pp` manifest.
+Open your module's `init.pp` manifest:

     vim pasture/manifests/init.pp